Effective Coverage Protects Renters Across Colorado From The Mile High City To The City Of Gold Mines

 One of the reasons that so many landlords demand renters insurance is that the cost of insuring apartments has risen drastically.
 Commercial property insurance jumped almost forty percent in a single year and commercial liability insurance for apartment communities jumped even more.
 You having renters insurance means that the landlord’s policy can recover some of what they pay out if you cause damage, which helps to stem the tide of rising rates.
-Rising costs of ownership for apartments means rents will increase, and that’s bad for everyone.
-Requiring Colorado renters insurance actually benefits everyone.
+Rising costs of ownership for apartments means rents will increase, so requiring Colorado renters insurance actually benefits both landlord and tenant.

 Can I Afford Renters Insurance In Colorado?

-Renters insurance in Colorado is less expensive than in many states.
-Colorado allows you to reap the benefits of your good name, as well.
-If you’ve worked hard to improve your credit, for example, that can be reflected in the cost of your policy.
+Renters insurance in Colorado is less expensive than in many states, and there are many opportunities to score a discount.
+For example, if you’ve worked hard to improve your credit, that can be reflected in the cost of your policy.
 There are other ways to get discounts as well.
 Fire protection is one important factor that is often overlooked.
 Each home has a “protection class” assigned to it that represents the fire risk at that location.
 You’ll get a discount for central fire alarm vs only a local alarm, as well.

-You may not believe that you have much to protect, but you can’t afford to be without the coverage.
-If you’re young and planning a wedding or a future, many things can derail that.
+You may not believe that you have much to protect, but you’d be surprised how much it can cost to replace all of your furniture and electronics all at once in the case of a total loss.
+Or, for example, if you’re young and planning for a wedding or to purchase a home, consider that a total loss could derail your plans and drain your savings.
 Do you want to spend your wedding budget to pay for the damage caused by letting your bathtub overflow into your neighbor’s apartment?
 Or for replacing all of your stuff after your neighbor has a fire and you suffer smoke damage?
 Just a few dollars a month protects your property and your future.

 Am I Covered On Vacation?

-While insurance is specific to your state, Colorado renters insurance doesn’t just protect you in Colorado.
+While insurance is specific to each state, Colorado renters insurance doesn’t just protect you in Colorado.
 The policy is written to comply with the regulations in Colorado, but it follows you wherever you go.
 Your property is covered anywhere in the world, and liability travels with you as well.
 Why is that important?
-Life can happen anywhere.
+Because life can happen anywhere.

-If you’re on vacation and one of your small children is running around and knocks someone over, your liability coverage can kick in to pay for the injuries they suffered as a result of your child’s behavior.
-If you’re traveling and your laptop is stolen, coverage would apply – that’s true even if the laptop is stolen out of your car, because renters insurance in Colorado covers items that are stolen from your vehicle.
+If you’re on vacation and one of your children is running around and knocks someone over, your liability coverage can pay for any injuries they suffered as a result of your child’s behavior.
+If you’re traveling and your laptop is stolen, coverage would apply here as well – even if the laptop is stolen out of your car, because renters insurance in Colorado covers any and all items that are stolen from your vehicle.

 Does The Law Require Renters Insurance In Colorado?

-There is no law requiring Colorado renters insurance.
-Most of the time, a person who tells you that “the law requires us to…” is following company policy rather than any law and doesn’t actually know what they’re talking about.
-However, there is one thing that the law does require you to do as a tenant.
-You’re obligated to pay for bodily injury or property damage that you cause to someone else.
+There is currently no law requiring Colorado renters insurance.
+However, there is one thing that the law does require you to do as a tenant – you’re obligated to pay for bodily injury or property damage that you cause to someone else.

 Those expenses add up quickly, and defending against the claim is expensive.
-Unless you live as a hermit, you come into contact with people every day.
 Accidents happen, even to the most careful of people.
 One misstep and you could cause serious injury to someone just by walking down the street.
-If you bump into someone and knock their MacBook out of their hand, you’ve caused them to suffer property damage for which you’re responsible.
+If you bump into someone and knock their MacBook out of their hand, you’ve caused them to suffer property damage for which you could be held responsible.

-You’re legally required to pay for those damages.
 Renters insurance in Colorado offers a defense against the claim and pays for the loss if you’re proven to be liable.
-Renters insurance is a good way to comply with the requirement that you make someone whole after causing them to suffer a loss, because neither the defense costs nor the damages are coming out of your own pocket.
+Renters insurance is a good way to comply with the requirement that you make someone whole after causing them to suffer a loss, because neither the defense costs nor the damages need come out of your own pocket.

 What Does Renters Insurance In Colorado Cover?